Sikriwal008/Dog-vs-Cat-Image-Classification/README.md

  Dataset Link:-https://www.youtube.com/redirect?event=video_description&redir_token=QUFFLUhqbjVqeDhVb1ZuQWRqUWFDSnhxblYweGo1ZG5nZ3xBQ3Jtc0ttcEd3UVh5NTJwem43STBIZG95R194cl9lYlN0TFo3LWxfZ3l5QWY4WG93MDZWaWdOakVFbVVSd3VicFhrNGlOaUt5OExDNFE4VFVpMko3UjhaYmpYZUI5ZXBMS0JIN0loMU40TGtrckJWak5FczRidw&q=https%3A%2F%2Fwww.kaggle.com%2Fdatasets%2Fsalader%2Fdogs-vs-cats&v=0K4J_PTgysc

+ Project Summary
- This project demonstrates a Convolutional Neural Network (CNN) for classifying images of dogs and cats.
-The model is trained using TensorFlow and Keras on a dataset of dog and cat images.
+This project involves building a Convolutional Neural Network (CNN) to classify images of dogs and cats.
+The dataset is sourced from Kaggle and includes a set of labeled images used to train and evaluate the model.

-Contents
-Data Preparation: Downloading and extracting the dataset Model Definition: Building and compiling the CNN model
+Key Features:
+Data Preparation: Downloads and extracts images from Kaggle, preprocesses them by resizing and normalizing.
+Model Architecture: Defines a CNN with multiple convolutional layers, batch normalization, max pooling, dense layers, and dropout for regularization.
-Training: Training the model with the dataset
-Evaluation: Visualizing training and validation performance
+Training: Compiles and trains the model using TensorFlow and Keras, with monitoring of both training and validation performance.
+Evaluation: Plots accuracy and loss metrics to assess model performance.
-Prediction: Classifying new images
+Prediction: Includes functionality to classify new images as either a dog or a cat.
-Requirements
+Requirements:
 Python 3.x
 TensorFlow
 Keras
 NumPy
 OpenCV
 Matplotlib
-Kaggle
+Kaggle API key
-Setup
+Usage:
-Install Dependencies:
+Install Dependencies: Install required Python packages using pip.

-Ensure you have the necessary Python packages installed.
+Kaggle API Setup: Obtain and configure your Kaggle API key.
+Download and Prepare Data: The script handles dataset download and extraction.
+Train the Model: Run the training script to build and evaluate the model.
+Classify Images: Use the trained model to make predictions on new images.
+This project provides a practical example of using deep learning for image classification tasks, demonstrating data preparation, model training, and evaluation.ry Python packages installed.
 You can install them using pip:

 bash
 Copy code